Did you know that the Public Service Pension Plan is the largest pension plan in Newfoundland and Labrador with over 55,000 members?

 The goal of our investment strategy is to produce a well-diversified portfolio of both public and private investments which will ultimately support benefit security.

-We are not currently recruiting for specific positions within Provident10, but if you feel you would be a great fit for our team, please send us your CV by clicking the button below.
+If you do not see a position listed for you but feel you would be a great fit for our team, please send us your resumé by clicking the button below.

 VP Systems & Quality